 The security market line, also known as SML and referred to as the characteristic line, is the graph of a risk-return line.
 The line, which is a product of the capital asset pricing model (CAPM), graphs the relationship between market risk and expected return.
-Analysts use the security market line to compare investment returns against different portfolios.
+Analysts use it to compare investment returns against different portfolios.
 Specifically, the line helps analysts discern what a reasonable level of risk is against a certain level of return.
-This line is commonly used by portfolio managers looking for additional assets to add to the portfolio.
+It is commonly used by portfolio managers looking for additional assets to add to the portfolio.

-If the security market line for an individual security is above the portfolio security market line, it indicates the stock is undervalued.
+If the line for an individual security is above the portfolio security market line, it indicates the stock is undervalued.
 If the stock is plotted below it, it means the stock is overvalued.
 In the former case, the investor can expect a greater return given the level of risk; in the latter case, the investor can expect to earn less return than comparable securities with the same level of risk.
-In other words, the security market line helps portfolio managers determine the optimal level of return given a certain level of risk.
-The security market line can also change due to macro-economic factors such as growth in the economy, changes in global capital market conditions and inflation.
+In other words, the SML helps portfolio managers determine the optimal level of return given a certain level of risk.
+It can also change due to macro-economic factors such as growth in the economy, changes in global capital market conditions and inflation.